Overview

 Book XIII — Nero

-The opening of Book XIII presents Nero’s accession in deceptively promising terms.
-Under the guidance of Seneca and Burrus, the young emperor performs well; Tacitus describes this as the quinquennium Neronis, the five good years.
-But the narrative begins to darken: Nero falls under the influence of Poppaea Sabina and tires of his mother’s dominance.
+The opening of Book XIII presents Nero's accession in deceptively promising terms.
+Under the guidance of Seneca and Burrus the young emperor performs well; Tacitus describes this period as the quinquennium Neronis, the five good years.
+But the narrative begins to darken: Nero falls under the influence of Poppaea Sabina and tires of his mother's dominance.
 The murder of Britannicus occurs early in the book.
-Agrippina’s power is curtailed.
-Foreign affairs — the Parthian question and the disputed kingdom of Armenia — are introduced, setting up the extended eastern narrative that will run through subsequent books.
+Agrippina's power is curtailed.
+Foreign affairs — the Parthian question and the disputed kingdom of Armenia — are introduced, setting up the extended eastern narrative that runs through subsequent books.

 Book XIV

-Book XIV opens with Nero’s protracted and grotesque effort to murder Agrippina the Younger, culminating in her assassination in AD 59.
-The fratricide is the hinge on which Nero’s reign turns in Tacitus’s presentation: after it, any pretense of legitimate rule becomes impossible.
+Book XIV opens with Nero's protracted and grotesque effort to murder Agrippina the Younger, culminating in her assassination in AD 59.
+This fratricide is the hinge on which Nero's reign turns in Tacitus's presentation: after it, any pretense of legitimate rule becomes impossible.
 The book also covers operations in Britain, notably the great revolt of Boudica (Boudicca) and its savage suppression by Suetonius Paulinus — one of the most extended treatments of provincial affairs in the Annals.
-The removal and death of Burrus and the displacement of Seneca further mark the disintegration of any moderating influence on the emperor.
+The removal and death of Burrus, and the displacement of Seneca, further mark the disintegration of any moderating influence on the emperor.

 Book XV — The Fire of Rome